The template works with both the Microsoft Store edition and the desktop edition of the app. Make sure you have installed one of them.

 - Make sure "Database Table" shows "Customer".
 Click "Add Field" to open the "Add New Custom Field" dialog box.

-Add the custom field "CustomerCompany" with the following specification.
-Click "OK" to add the field.
+Add the custom field "CustomerCompany" with the following specification, and then click "OK" to add the field.

 - Name: CustomerCompany